 Now the internet is our basic need, and almost every hotel provides Wi-Fi services for free.
 And you can also buy a Mobile sim and can use data service for the internet, which is quite cheaper.

 The most widely spoken language in Nepal is Nepali though there are more than 100 languages spoken locally.
-Other languages spoken are Maithali, Bhojpuri, Newari.
+Other languages spoken are Maithali, Bhojpuri, and Newari.
 Etc. Tourists should not be troubled with communication.
-As such, most of the people in major cities, and touristic areas speak English.
+As such, most of the people in major cities, and tourist areas speak English.

-The currency in Nepal is the Nepali rupees, Banks, which are open Sunday to Friday from 10:00 to 17:00, provide satisfactory exchange rates. (most banks in the central business areas or department store extend business hours until 18:00 or 19:00).
+The currency in Nepal is the Nepali rupee, Banks, which are open Sunday to Friday from 10:00 to 17:00, provide satisfactory exchange rates. (most banks in the central business areas or department stores extend business hours until 18:00 or 19:00).
 At the Kathmandu airport arrival area, banks are offering the same rate as you will find in the city center.

 Photo developing labs are common in Kathmandu and the rest of Nepal, providing standard print films as well as professional quality films (like slide films).
 In case you run out of memory these digital photos can easily be downloaded it CD-Rom.
 Besides, it is easy to purchase SD memory cards in all cities.

 Nepal is a safe country to visit.
 Always make eye contact and never leave your luggage unattained; it is a global rule.
-Demonstration can occur easily, which is usually away from city centers and in isolated areas that have minimum impact on travelers who are in the touristic area.
+Demonstrations can occur easily, which is usually away from city centers and in isolated areas that have minimum impact on travelers who are in the tourist area.